 - Executing tiny habits that’ll get you there.

 Now, Hernan Sias is a well-known and well-connected real estate agent.
-And it’s no accident; the work, the habits, the to-do lists he’s committed to for the years leading up to today are to thank.
+And it’s no accident; the work, the habits, the to-do lists he’s committed to for the years leading up to today are what he credits with his success.

 Any new project or mission looks daunting when you look at it as a whole.

 A new business.
+A new hire.
 A new marketing campaign.
 A new wellness routine.
 A new podcast.
 And when you look at it that way, it’s easy to feel paralyzed by the pressure of it all.